gublit/gublit/README.md

 ![Your Image](https://avatars.githubusercontent.com/u/84263401?v=4)

 ## Introduction
-Hi, I'm Gubli Alhassan, a passionate AI and Machine Learning enthusiast with a Bachelor's degree in Statistics.
-My professional interests lie in the intersection of data analysis, machine learning, and cryptocurrency analysis.
+Hi, I'm Gubli Alhassan, a passionate AI,Machine Learningand Crypto enthusiast with a Bachelor's degree in Statistics.
+My professional interests lie at the intersection of data analysis, machine learning, and cryptocurrency analysis.
 I specialize in extracting valuable insights from large datasets and building predictive models.

 Currently, I am diving deeper into AI/ML algorithms and crypto data analytics.
 I enjoy working with open-source technologies and contributing to data-driven projects.